 Your CV is probably the first thing a potential employer will judge you on.
-This means is crucial that important that you get it right.
+This means it is crucial and important that you get it right.
 What are the main things to bear in mind when creating your CV.

 If you are thinking about applying for a job, it is vital to make your application stand out from the rest, and for this reason knowing how to write a CV is one of the most important things that you will ever do.

 Most employers will say that the very best applications that they see are those that clearly and concisely highlight the applicant’s work experience in relation to the specific role that they are applying for.
 This kind of CV instantly grabs a potential employers’ attention and motivates them to find out more about the candidate.

 How do you go about writing a CV that adheres to the specifications that the job ad/agency wants?

 First of all, you will need to start with research.
 Prior to writing a CV, you will need to find out more about the company in question and the specific role that you are applying for.
 As they say; knowledge is power, so read about the company and write down any information that you find out; this will help you when you are writing a CV.
 If possible, try to talk to someone who works at the company or a recruitment consultant and ask them a few questions.

 Once you researched the company and the role that you are applying for, it is time to start writing your CV.
 The most important word to remember when you are doing this is ‘tailor’ i.e. you will need to tailor your CV to fit the company in question, and more importantly, the specific role that you are applying for.

 Your CV should have a clear layout that allows readers to quickly pick up on your skills, knowledge and previous work experience.

 Re-read and edit your CV as many times as required before you send off any job application.
 If necessary, take a break away from writing it, do something else, then return to it with fresh eyes.
 It is also a good idea to get someone independent to read it over for you.